from Political Science 101

 “BE JUST AND FEAR NOT.”

 COVER COPY (Synopsis):

-As both men struggle to maintain their morals, their principles, their ideals, and their friendship, they are challenged by conflicts new and old, small and large, personal and public.
+As both men struggle to maintain their morals, their principles, and their friendship, they are challenged by conflicts new and old, small and large, personal and public.